Cyb3rn0id/Raspberry-Pi-Pico-Studies/pico/readme.md

-`_lib` and `_img` folder must be on the Raspberry Pi Pico without the underscore (I've added it only for showing those 2 folder on top of the list).

-Examples are contained in each folder grouped for theme, but scripts (_*.py_) must be copied on the root of Raspberry Pi Pico, without folders.
+Every example can contain a `lib` and/or an `img` folder: those folders must be copied in the root of your raspberry pi pico.
+Then you must copy the .py file of the example in the root too.

-Is not necessary include the libraries by adding _lib/_ : the MicroPython interpreter will look in the _lib_ folder by default.
+In your scripts is not necessary include the libraries by adding _lib/_ : the MicroPython interpreter will look in the _lib_ folder by default.

 Example of Raspberry Pi Pico folder structure:
 ```